Great Toys for Beagles

-We thought that it was a no-brainer to get the for Snoopy, and sure enough, he loved it right off the bat!
-In fact, he soon loved it to pieces, managing to chew into the fabric and eventually completely remove the interior plastic balls. same toy
+We thought that it was a no-brainer to get the same toy or Snoopy, and sure enough, he loved it right off the bat!
+In fact, he soon loved it to pieces, managing to chew into the fabric and eventually completely remove the interior plastic balls.

 To Get, or Not to Get?

 I still like the Kong brand, but as far as beagles go, I think it's better to give this toy a miss.
 You can get other exciting, easily-destroyed toys for less than this elsewhere.
 If you do get one, just be prepared to monitor playtime closely!

 Which toys represent the perfect intersection of fun, cost, and durability?

 Death of a Duck Toy: Didn't Last Long